5 Useful Sun Safety Tips for You and Your Family

 Furniture layout

-Re-arranging your furniture can also help you avoid skin damage and damage to the furniture itself.
+Re-arranging your furniture can also help you avoid skin harm and damage to the furniture itself.
 Arrange the furniture so that it’s further away from the windows and areas where the light can spread to.
-It will also prevent you from being in those areas for too long.
-In case you like reading a book under natural light, just move the chair away from the direct sunlight.
-That way, you will get enough light to read, but you will be protected from the direct UV rays.
-Alternatively, you can cover your furniture with UV-protection slipcovers if you decide to keep them under direct sunlight.
+It will also stop you from staying in some places for too long.
+If you like to read outside, just relocate the chair out of the direct sunshine.
+This way, you’ll have enough light to read, but the UV rays won’t hit you directly.
+If you desire to leave your furniture in direct sunshine, you can cover it with slipcovers that protect it from UV rays.

 Proper Sun Accessories and Clothing